LexRiver/dome/README.md

     <MyComponent id={100}>Text inside</MyComponent>
 ```

-There are also internal attributes:
+There are also internal attributes for any component:
 *    `ref?:(ref)=>void` - to take a reference to this component
 *    `onShowAnimation?:Animation` - animation for show element
 *    `onHideAnimation?:Animation` - animation for hide element